A Survey on Large Language Model based Autonomous Agents: LLM-based Autonomous Agent Construction

-\textbf{Memory Formats}: Information can be stored in memory using various formats, each offering unique advantages.
-For example, natural languages can retain comprehensive semantic information, while embeddings can enhance the efficiency of memory reading.
-In the following, we present four types of commonly used memory formats.
+\begin{remark} Careful readers may find that there may also exist another type of memory structure, that is, only based on the long-term memory.
+However, we find that such type of memory is rarely documented in the literature.
+Our speculation is that the agents are always situated in continuous and dynamic environments, with consecutive actions displaying a high correlation.
+Therefore, the capture of short-term memory is very important and usually cannot be disregarded. \end{remark}

+\textbf{Memory Formats}: In addition to the memory structure, another perspective to analyze the memory module is based on the formats of the memory storage medium, for example, natural language memory or embedding memory.
+Different memory formats possess distinct strengths and are suitable for various applications.
+In the following, we introduce several representative memory formats.

 \quad $\bullet$ \textit{Natural Languages}.
-Using natural languages for task reasoning/programming enables flexible, semantic-rich storage/access.
-For instance, {Reflexion}~\cite{shinn2023reflexion} stores experiential feedback in natural language within a sliding window. {Voyager}~\cite{wang2023voyager} employs natural language descriptions to represent skills within the Minecraft game, which are directly stored in memory.
+In this format, memory information such as the agent behaviors and observations are directly described using raw natural language.
+This format possesses several strengths.
+Firstly, the memory information can be expressed in a flexible and understandable manner.
+Moreover, it retains rich semantic information that can provide comprehensive signals to guide agent behaviors.
+In the previous work, {Reflexion}~\cite{shinn2023reflexion} stores experiential feedback in natural language within a sliding window. {Voyager}~\cite{wang2023voyager} employs natural language descriptions to represent skills within the Minecraft game, which are directly stored in memory.

 \quad $\bullet$ \textit{Embeddings}.
-Using embeddings to store information can enhance memory retrieval and reading efficiency.
-For example, {MemoryBank}~\cite{zhong2023memorybank} encodes each memory segment into an embedding vector, building an indexed corpus for retrieval. {GITM}~\cite{zhu2023ghost} represents reference plans as embeddings to facilitate matching and reuse. {ChatDev}~\cite{qian2023communicative} encodes dialogue history into vectors for retrieval.
+In this format, memory information is encoded into embedding vectors, which enhances both retrieval and reading efficiency.
+For instance, {MemoryBank}~\cite{zhong2023memorybank} encodes each memory segment as an embedding vector and employs a dual-tower dense retrieval model to efficiently retrieve relevant information from past conversations.

 \quad $\bullet$ \textit{Databases}.
-External databases provide structured storage, and one can manipulate the memories with efficient and comprehensive operations.
-For example, {ChatDB}~\cite{hu2023chatdb} utilizes a database as symbolic long-term memory.
-SQL statements generated by the LLM controller can accurately operate on the database.
+In this format, memory information is stored in databases, allowing the agent to manipulate memories efficiently and comprehensively.
+For example, {ChatDB}~\cite{hu2023chatdb} uses a database as a symbolic memory module.
+The agent can utilize SQL statements to precisely add, delete, and modify the memory information.